-What is the goal of the JapanLab Game Dev course?
+What is the goal of the Gaming Japan: JapanLab course?

-The goal of the JapanLab Game Dev course is for student-led teams to make educational video games for Japanese Studies classrooms.
+The goal of the course is for student-led teams to make educational video games for Japanese Studies classrooms.
 The course is a practicum, framed around providing real experience with a game development project.

-How do I register for the JapanLab Game Dev class?
+How do I register for the JapanLab class?

-After you have been interviewed and selected to be part of a JapanLab game dev class, you will get clearance to self-enroll in the designated class during the regular pre-enrollment period.
+There is a competitive application process.
+After you apply, we will interview you briefly.
+If you are successful, you will receive clearance to self-enroll in the designated class during the regular pre-enrollment period.
 More detailed instructions will be given to successful applicants after they accept a position in the class.

 How will my grade be determined?

 The key outcome for the semester will be the game project that you work on.
 There will be small assignments, team- and self-assessments throughout the term that are designed to help with the game design and development process.
-A completely finished game is not required for a good grade, but sincere investment of effort in the development process is.
+By the end of the semester the goal is to produce a minimum viable product game.

 Can I in JapanLab through an internship program instead of the JapanLab Game Dev course?

-Exceptions to registering for the JapanLab Game Dev class can be made in very rare and extenuating circumstances.
-Exceptions can only be granted when enough students register for the class to meet the minimum requirement.
+Exceptions to registering for the JapanLab class can be made if there are extenuating circumstances.
+You should not rely on this as the course model is the standard template.
 Students seeking an exception should reach out ASAP to the coordinating faculty to inquire about its possibility.

 Will the work in the class be team-based or individual?